 Customize the tags you see in the shortcut menu that appears when you Control-click a file.

 Show these items in the sidebar

-Select the items you want to see in the Finder sidebar.
+Show the items you use often or want to open quickly in the Finder sidebar.

 These items also appear in Open and Save dialogs.
 See Customize the Finder toolbars.

 Show all file extensions, even for files that have “Hide extension” selected.